-Force curves: Adhesion map distribution
+Force curves; Adhesion map distribution

-Spectroscopic curve; tip-to-sample distance VS Raman shift CUSTOMER STORIES A pioneer in TERS "The NanoRaman team of LPICM lab.
-Ecole Polytechnique/CNRS, developed jointly with HORIBA Scientific the first HORIBA TERS system prototype a dozen or so years ago.
+Spectroscopic curve; tip-to-sample distance versus Raman shift STORIES A pioneer in TERS "The NanoRaman team of LPICM lab.
+Ecole CUSTOMER Polytechnique/CNRS, developed jointly with HORIBA Scientific the first HORIBA TERS system prototype a dozen or so years ago.
 Later commercialized, the prototype featured STM and AFM SPM modes combined with side illumination in Raman backscattering configuration.
 Owing to its excellent performance and relative ease of use, it was applied with success to the study of various materials and nanostructures such as selfassembled organic monolayers, carbon nanotubes, patterned semiconductors, etc. Among the outstanding scientific successes achieved with the system, the world premiere demonstration of stimulated (pump - probe) TERS is to be mentioned.
 Being guite user-open and versatile, the prototype measurement configuration could be successfully adapted to accommodate a polarization control of both excitation and scattered radiations, an external laser pump, as well as an additional detector for Tip-Enhanced Photoluminescence.
 Since the pioneering years of the TERS prototype, HORIBA Scientific have developed a novel, module-based TERS system featuring a large number of SPM modes (STM, AFM, tuning-fork, etc.) implementable under various illumination - collection conditions (off-axis, top and bottom backscattering).
 Thanks to the customer-oriented culture of HORIBA, the NanoRaman team of LPICM is currently updating its "historical" prototype with the novel TERS system.
 It will allow us not only to pursue our actual research topics by adding new measurements, but also to initiate new research areas, impossible to address with the present system."
 Prof. Razvigor Ossikovski Nano-Raman team leader LPICM, Ecole Polvtechnique, France

 "We are using the NanoRaman platform from HORIBA Scientific for research on carbon-based nanomaterials and especially the characterization of graphene oxide for energy applications.
 This AFM/ Raman system is easy-to-use with help of the state-of-art hot spot search function and has number of unique build-in SPM techniques. including a unique imaging mode that makes TERS possible.
 HORIBA (and former AIST-NT) has developed one of the most stable and versatile scanning probe microscope for the combination with Raman spectroscopy.
 With the clever, fully motorized and automated instrument alignment, every advanced measurement at the nanoscale become an easy to configure experiment."
-A fully automated system With our NanoRaman instrument from HORIBA, we have the full power of Raman, AFM, TERS, TEPL, and many other related modes bundled into one system operating in reflection.
-Every member of my group from bachelor student level to postdoc researcher enjoys the easy usage of this fully motorized/automated system that can deliver correlated surface characterization data from microscale down to nanoscale resolution.
-We are using this AFM/Raman platform for research on optical and electrical properties of nanomaterials every day and we are appreciating the enormous potential of the TERS technique for studying nanomaterials such as CNTs and 2D TMDCs with unprecedented spatial resolution down to 2 nm.
-A stable and versatile solution Prof. Masamichi Yoshimura Head of the Surface Science Laboratory Toyota Technological Institute, Japan
+A fully automated system A stable and versatile solution Prof. Masamichi Yoshimura Head of the Surface Science Laboratory Toyota Technological Institute, Japan